 The individual must be over the age of 18 years.
 Any changes to these names on your initial registration must be noted in writing by letter addressed to Liz Jankowski, Education Programs Officer, Camp and Youth Programs and be accompanied by a listed caregiver’s signature.

 Camper drop off and pick up will occur outside regardless of the weather.
-All individuals accompanying campers are asked to wear a 3 layer mask, as per local public health recommendations.
+All individuals accompanying campers are asked to wear a well-fitting mask that complies with local public health recommendations.
 Though camp families will be asked to conduct a COVID screening before coming onsite, we will have onsite options for COVID screening to ensure all families have conducted a screening before entering the camp space.
 After staff ensure a screening has been conducted, you will sign in with your camp group’s leader.
 They will then ensure you have all you need to be ready for your camp day.

 Does my camper need to wear a face mask all day?